 As Sarah’s Collection Management Intern, I have kept very busy making steady progress on the comprehensive inventory of the decorative arts collection.
 We have completed the Parlor, Boys Bedchamber, and are now knee-deep in the Dining Room and Dining Room Closet.
 Tackling the object movement, cleaning, and renovation of the Slave Quarters have been a priority since the beginning of the internship.
 However, local barn swallows, who have decided to use the Slave Quarters as their home for the summer months, have halted our progress on that front (see Sarah’s recent blog for more details).

 The bedroom south wall was tackled first, removing all failing plaster (and a few knuckles along with it).
 We also applied the fine art of poulticing to the salt ridden fireplaces using wet toilet paper.
 So far the toilet paper has been successful in removing the salts.
 This past week we began scraping the main door frame and the second window frame of the outhouse.
 It has been a productive but slow process due to the extreme deterioration of the paint.
 Our next focus will be centered on the remaining window of the outhouse and the beginning stages of patching and painting all of the wall surfaces in the interior.
+However, our internship thus far has not just been all work and no play.
+Phil has planned several day trips to various suppliers including Virginia Limeworks and also to Williamsburg to meet Susan Buck, the renowned paint analyst.

 * * *